Dempsey Woodworking

 Acrylic Urethane Varnish, satin finish 1 gallon

-You are welcome to have a look at my own detailed materials list, a MS Excel2000 spreadsheet.
+You are welcome to have a look at my own detailed materials list (lower desk drawer material list corrected 28-Apr-2009), an MS Excel2000 spreadsheet.
 Although I have done my utmost to keep the spreadsheet up-to-date, it is possible that it may contain minor errors.

 top prev next bottom Required Tools